 The role is a full-circle moment for the actress, who 20 years earlier landed her first-ever acting gig on Wolf's long-running Law & Order.
 The 1996 episode saw Carter play Donna Richland, a coed involved in a prostitution ring.
 "We were all in this tiny little hotel room and they had to turn off the air conditioner," she recalls.
 "They all just sat there and sweated while I did my little mini-monologue."

-However, it was a different role - that of bad girl Ava Crowder - that won her notice and even earned her a Critics Choice Television award nomination for best supporting actress in 2015.
+However, it was a different role - that of bad girl Ava Crowder on FX's Justified - that won her notice and even earned her a Critics' Choice Television Award nomination for best supporting actress in 2015.
 That same year, Justified rode off into the sunset and Carter was faced with finding her next role - a more difficult task than expected.
-Carter's first pilot season after the series wrapped was a "grueling" one she says.
+Her first pilot season after the series wrapped was a "grueling" one, says the actress.

-It was for that very reason she was drawn to the role of Laura Nagel on Chicago Justice.
-"I liked the idea of playing a character that was on the other side of the law since I've been an outlaw for so many years," she explains.
+It was for that very reason Carter was drawn to the role of Laura Nagel on Chicago Justice.
+"I liked the idea of playing a character that was on the other side of the law, since I've been an outlaw for so many years," she explains.

-In reality, Carter was a newly single mom to her six-old-daughter - a fact that she was worried might prevent her from staying with Chicago Justice once it was picked up to series.
+In reality, Carter was a newly single mother with a 6-year-old daughter - a fact that she was worried might prevent her from staying with Chicago Justice once it was picked up to series.

-"I was in the middle of a divorce so I was very straight with Dick that I just didn't know if it was going to work.
+"I was in the middle of a divorce, so I was very straight with Dick that I just didn't know if it was going to work.
 He said, 'Well, you come to me, you tell me and we'll deal with it.'
-I don't think they have a problem replacing people in these shows if you're really not happy," she says.
+I don't think they have a problem replacing people in these shows if you're really not happy," says the actress.
 "He was very open that that could be a possibility if I needed it."

 "I know his wife, his son, his daughter.
-We spend a lot of time there and they've been embraced me and my daughter," she says.
+We spend a lot of time there, and they've been embraced me and my daughter," says Carter.
 That sentiment extends to the entire extended Chicago cast.
 "One of the things I kept putting in the universe is, I really want to work with really nice people," she says.
-"If its not the actors, its their wives or their families that embrace you outside of the work so it really is a group."
+"If it's not the actors, it's their wives or their families that embrace you outside of the work, so it really is a group."

 As shooting began in Chicago, Carter also kept busy by training for her onscreen role.
 She did several ride-alongs with a top female investigator in the city.
 "She knows how to connect with people and knows how to get people to just open up.
-A lot of cops come with a bravado and its sometimes necessary but people aren't going to talk to you when you're being so forceful," she says.
+A lot of cops come with a bravado and it's sometimes necessary, but people aren't going to talk to you when you're being so forceful," says the actress.
 "That was one of the things that she shared with me."

-The cast has also learned a lot during production thanks to on-set police and legal advisers.
+The cast has also learned a lot during production, thanks to on-set police and legal advisers.
 "There was a confession on the stand and we were all kind of like, 'Eh, does this happen?'
-And there was a state investigator there that was telling us, 'I've maybe seen one in my whole history but the way they've written it, I could see it happening," she says.
+And there was a state investigator there that was telling us, 'I've maybe seen one in my whole history, but the way they've written it, I could see it happening," says Carter.
 "You learn a lot through the process of doing."

 Viewers will also learn a lot more about Nagel's backstory in Sunday's episode when it comes to light that she's having custody issues regarding her daughter because of a past pill problem.

 The revelation harkens back to Wolf's initial promise that more would be revealed about the characters over time.
-"You really get little bits of information that help mold the character," says Carter, who is already thinking ahead about what she'd like to see from Nagel n a potential season two.
-Although Chicago Justice has yet to be renewed for a second season, it's proven solid on Sundays, most recently drawing a 1.6 rating among adults 18-49 with seven days of delayed viewing factored in.
+"You really get little bits of information that help mold the character," says Carter, who is already thinking ahead about what she'd like to see from Nagel in a potential second season.
+Although Chicago Justice has yet to be renewed, it's proven solid on Sundays, most recently drawing a 1.6 rating among adults 18-49 with seven days of delayed viewing factored in.

-Chicago Justice airs Sundays at 9 p.m. on NBC.
+Chicago Justice airs Sundays at 9 p.m.
+ET/PT on NBC.